French Constitution of 1852: Personal government

 The constitution extended the president's term to 10 years, with no term limits.
 Under the provisions of the constitution, Louis-Napoléon Bonaparte was automatically reelected to a fresh term as president.

-The president was vested with sweeping executive and legislative powers.
+The president was vested with sweeping executive powers.
 He was commander-in-chief of the armed forces, and had the powers of clemency and amnesty, as well as the ability to enact and sign treaties.
 He also appointed and dismissed governmental ministers and dissolved the Legislative Body.

 He was assisted by the Council of State (Conseil d'État) which he controlled and presided, and whose job it was to write and support legislation.

 Under Article 4 of the constitution, he could initiate, sign or veto any legislation or senate decree ("senatus-consulte").

 In practice, so much power was concentrated in the president's hands that when the Second Empire was proclaimed, the only substantive changes were the replacement of the word "president" with the word "emperor," and the provision that the emperor's post was hereditary.

 Weakened assemblies

 The two French parliamentary assemblies were highly controlled and had limited powers.

-The Corps législatif, or Legislative Body (the same name had been used for the lower house of the French legislature during the French Consulate and First French Empire from 1799–1814), comprised 260 deputies (representatives) elected for 6 years by direct universal suffrage, but gerrymandering of the election districts ("circonscriptions") and the system of "official candidates" favored partisans of the president/emperor.
+The Corps législatif (Legislative Body – the same name had been used for the French legislature during the French Consulate and First French Empire from 1799–1814), comprised 260 deputies (representatives) elected for 6 years by direct universal suffrage, but gerrymandering of the election districts ("circonscriptions") and the system of "official candidates" favored partisans of the president/emperor.
 The Legislative Body could neither amend laws nor censure the actions of the ministers, and had no legislative autonomy, as its president and its rules were designated by the government.

 The French Senate was composed of from 80 to 150 members appointed for life by the president.
-It had the right to issue decrees, or senatus-consulte, to modify institutions and to verify the constitutionality of laws.
+It had the right to issue decrees, called senatus-consulte, to modify institutions and to verify the constitutionality of laws.